apache/airflow/docs/apache-airflow-providers-amazon/_partials/generic_parameters.rst

         }

-    If this parameter is set to ``None`` or omitted then **config_kwargs** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will use.
+    If this parameter is set to ``None`` or omitted then **config_kwargs** from :ref:`AWS Connection Extra Parameter <howto/connection:aws:configuring-the-connection>` will be used.
-    Otherwise use specified value instead of connection value.
+    Otherwise use the specified value instead of the connection value.
 Default: ``None``

     .. note::
-        Empty dictionary ``{}`` uses for construct default botocore Config and will overwrite connection configuration for `botocore.config.Config`_
+        Specifying an empty dictionary, ``{}``, will overwrite the connection configuration for `botocore.config.Config`_

 .. _botocore.config.Config: https://botocore.amazonaws.com/v1/documentation/api/latest/reference/config.html